toothlessblue/Web-GLaSS/Web-GLaSS Notes/Web GL Notes/Matrices/Matrix Math.md

 1. Translation
 2. Rotation
 3. Scaling
-4. Original

 In reality, it happens in reverse to intuition - scaling happens first, then rotation, then translation.
-This is important because:
-- You have a boat, if you move it 10 units on the x axis and then scale it by 2, you now have a large boat on 20x, when you really want it on 10x
-- Instead, if you scale it by 2, and then move it 10 units, you now have a large boat on 10x
+[Why is this important](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/)

 # Calculating an objects camera coordinates
 1. Multiply model coordinates by the [[Model Matrix]] to get the world coordinates
 2. Multiply world coordinates by [[Camera or View Matrix]] to get camera coordinates
-3. Multiply camera coordinates by the [[Projection Matrix]] to get "homogenous coordinates", this name sucks, I'm going to call them "screen coordinates"
+3. Multiply camera coordinates by the [[Projection Matrix]] to get "homogenous coordinates", this name sucks, but idk what else to call them

 This looks like
 ```cpp
 glm::mat4 MVPmatrix = projection * view * model;
 ```

 And to apply it in GLSL
 ```glsl
 transformed_vertex = MVPmatrix * in_vertex;